Radio-Locator Home Page

 2. What do the red, purple, and blue lines mean?

-The red, purple, and blue lines correspond to the "local", "distant", and "fringe" coverage areas of each radio station:
+The red, purple, and blue lines correspond to the "local", "distant", and "fringe" predicted coverage areas of each radio station:

 3. What criteria do you use to define the "local", "distant" and "fringe" coverage areas?